PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 # Timeless prints

+## You love your scans—why trust another lab with your prints?

 #### Since 1968, we've respected the art of the print.
-Our true, wet photographic process pays homage to traditional darkroom printing.
+Our true, wet photographic process pays homage to the tradition of darkroom printing.
 We use only the finest Fujicolor Crystal Archive papers.
 These aren't your typical photo papers—they have a luscious thickness you have to see (and feel) to believe.
 With beautiful color reproduction, brilliant whites, excellent long-term storage and superb resistance to light fade, our prints stand the test of time.

-#### You love your scans—why trust another lab with your prints?

 ## Standard prints